-In the literary context. the phrase can only refer to the “generation” that included the “scribes and Pharisees” denounced by Jesus.
+In the literary context of the preceding passage, “this generation” can only refer to the “generation” that included the “scribes and Pharisees” who were denounced by Jesus.
 For that matter, the normal way to understand the clause is as a reference to the generation that is contemporary with the speaker.
 That is true whether spoken in English or Greek – (Matthew 3:7, 11:16, 12:34, 12:39, 12:41-45, 16:4, 17:17, 23:33-36, 24:34).

 - (Deuteronomy 1:35) – “Surely there will not one of these men of this evil generation see that good land.”

-Clearly, Jesus predicted the desolation of the Temple that was standing in his day.
-In response, the disciples asked, “When will these things (tauta) be, and what will be the sign of your coming and of the close of the age”?
+Jesus had predicted the desolation of the Temple.
+In response, the disciples asked, “when will these things (tauta) be, and what will be the sign of your coming and of the close of the age”?
 That is, when would the destruction of the Temple take place?
 He provided a list of events that would signal the approach of that event, the “these things,” especially the “abomination of desolation.”
 When the disciples saw it, it would then be imperative for them to flee Jerusalem with all haste.